-As permitted by Statement No. 62 of the Governmental Accounting Standards Board, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements," the Authority intends to defer the impact of implementing GASB 45 on its financial statement until such costs are raised in future water rates.
+As permitted by GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, the Authority intends to defer the impact of following GASB 45 on its financial statements until such costs are raised in future water rates.